mojodna/mojodna.net/_posts/2009-08-21-exploring-oauth-protected-apis.markdown

 `--token` and `--token-secret`.
 The proxy port defaults to `8001`, and `--ssl` is used if you're proxying connections to a provider that requires SSL (Fire Eagle, for example).

-In order to run the proxy, you'll need Python and a modern version of [Twisted](http://twistedmatrix.com/) (I use 8.2.0).
-OS X Leopard comes with Python 2.5.1 (which is sufficient) and an old version of Twisted (2.5.0), so you'll need to update that:

-{% highlight bash %}
-$ easy_install twisted
-{% endhighlight %}

 Once it's been started, use `curl` to make requests through it: